 In technical terms, the Merge is a hard fork of the Ethereum blockchain that switches the consensus protocol from proof-of-work (PoW) to proof-of-stake (PoS).

-👍 In normal words, the Merge is an upgrade of Ethereum that allows it to be more scalable, more equitable, and—perhaps most notably—more sustainable.
+In English, the Merge is an upgrade of Ethereum that allows it to be more scalable, more equitable, and—perhaps most notably—more sustainable.

 Below, we explore the benefits of the Merge, and detail how it acts as a primary catalyst for the growth of carbon markets and—by extension—our odds in the fight against the climate crisis. ⬇️